 Representations and warrantees (R&W) insurance is essential to facilitating deals in part by transferring risks from the buyer to an insurer.
 But getting coverage has not been as easy as it has been in the past.

 Rates on R&W insurance have risen as much as 50% from 2019 to 2021, according to some reports, largely due to a flood of new business submissions which has overwhelmed underwriting staff: Consider it a perfect storm of higher volume and understaffing.

 To account for squeezed staff at underwriters, insurance premiums have soared and some insurers won't even consider smaller deals.

-The pressures related to delays in underwriting new risks have been particularly acute for deals in heavily regulated sectors such as financial institutions.
+The pressures related to delays in underwriting new risks have been particularly acute for deals in heavily regulated sectors such as healthcare and financial institutions.

 It's not just R&W coverage that's been affected.
 For portfolio companies, general liability insurance and cyber insurance premium increases could top 20% at renewal.

 Likewise, premiums could rise 15% to 20% for Directors & Officers (D&O) liability and employment practices liability (EPL) insurance for companies owned by private equity firms.
 These rising premiums are putting pressure on portfolio company profit margins.